 Your values determine what is important and meaningful to you.
 They align with your purpose, and speak loudly and passionately to others—and to yourself—about who you are and what you're called to do in this world.

 If you want your company culture to stick, you need to develop genuine core values and stay true to them.
+You can start with our post on the value of aligning recognition to your company values.

 10. Give culture building the effort it deserves